 But avoid plastics that aren't fabric-backed--they won't wear well.
-Also plastics aren't indestructible -- they cleaners, polishes, and nail polish remover will "eat through" them, she said,
+Also plastics aren't indestructible -- they can tear and some household cleaners, polishes, and nail polish remover will "eat through" them, she said.

 Call No. 495

 OZONA NATIONAL BANK